IversenCarpeNoctem/logo-switcher/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Navigate to Appearance->Customize to upload your logo
+3. Navigate to Appearance->Customize to upload your the intended logo

 == Changelog ==

+= 1.1.3 =
+* Various bugfixes
+* Various minor improvements

+= 1.1.2 =
+* Various bugfixes

 = 1.1.1 =
 * Updated translations